ozkan-cevdet-ozdag/HV-SESAME-Analyzer/README.md

 - weighted Quality Score (QS),
 - Accepted / Controlled Acceptance / Rejected classifications,
 - project-level statistical summaries,
-- PDF reports,
+- PDF reports*,
-- GIS-compatible shapefiles,
+- GIS-compatible shapefiles*,
-- Google Earth KMZ files, and
+- Google Earth KMZ files*, and
-- reusable project files.
+- reusable project files*.

+* All example outputs can be found at "Example Data" folder.

 ## Reproducibility

 The software preserves criterion-level results for each measurement, allowing the final classification to be traced back to the corresponding SESAME V1–V9 evaluations.